Executive MBA

 The Jindal School of Management faculty includes prolific researchers, dedicated educators and top-level corporate executives.

-Our faculty bring experience, innovation and cutting-edge research into the classrooms.
-Students can apply what they learn in real time and catapult their career journey.
+Our faculty brings experience, innovation and cutting-edge research into the classrooms.
+Students can apply what they learn in real-time and catapult their career journey.

-Get to know Executive MBA Faculty andGlobal Leadership MBA faculty
+Get to know Executive MBA Faculty andCustomized Online Programs faculty

 Vision for Executive Education